BAE Systems Phoenix

 The name Phoenix was taken from Project Phoenix, a late 1970s study into surveillance and target acquisition needs after cancellation of the unsuccessful development of Westland MRUASTAS to replace AN/USD501 Midge.
 The first flight was in 1986, with an expectation that it would enter service in 1989, but the project suffered from numerous delays.
-The Phoenix eventually entered service in 1999, and saw limited operational use as part of the British contribution to Kosovo Force (KFOR) and in Iraq as part of Operation Iraqi Freedom.
+The Phoenix eventually entered service in 1999, and saw limited operational use as part of the British contribution to Kosovo Force (KFOR) and in Iraq as part of Operation Telic.
 Phoenix attrition was high during the Iraq campaign, though British Army officials say it gave excellent service for artillery spotting, stating that some of the losses were due to deliberate sacrifices, in which the UAV was kept on station beyond the time it could be recovered rather than let targets get away.
 The system was operated by the 32nd Regiment Royal Artillery.

 The final operational sortie was conducted in May 2006, although it was not formally retired until 20 March 2008.
 An international competition designated "Watchkeeper" was set up for a next-generation UAV system in 2002.
 A group led by Thales Group of France won the competition in late 2004, with the system built around the Elbit Hermes 180 tactical UAV and Elbit Hermes 450 endurance UAV, the Watchkeeper WK450 system.
 An interim system, Hermes 450, was deployed operationally in 2007.
 The 32nd Regiment Royal Artillery also uses the Desert Hawk UAV.